 After 300 years of slavery in Brazil, it was urgent to change the mindset that permeates the country’s hidden past in order to regain self-esteem and correct crucial historical omissions that were the basis of racism in Brazil.

-Zumbi dos Palmares presents Black Box - a book that no student has read before.
+Zumbi dos Palmares presents Black Box – a book celebrating the cultural accomplishments of Afro-Brazilians

 - Sao Paulo

 Education was the place to start.
-We wanted to prove that black history was not just about slavery and that Africans had deep knowledge of astronomy, medicine, maths and other subjects long before the western world did.
+We wanted to show that black history was not just about slavery in Brazil.
 We would unveil this history to inspire pride and knowledge in Brazil’s Afro-descendants, promoting a historical correction with these hidden stories about black people’s cultural legacy.

-Written in partnership with Zumbi dos Palmares College, Brazil’s only black college, Black Box was the result of over 15,000 hours of work by African-Brazilian researchers, historians, journalists, teachers, and people involved in black militancy turned into a 200-page book that brings black people’s cultural and historical legacy into the spotlight.
+Written in partnership with Zumbi dos Palmares College, Brazil’s only black college, Black Box was the result of over 15,000 hours of work by Afro-Brazilian researchers, historians, journalists, teachers, and people involved in black activism turned into a 200-page book that brings black people’s cultural and historical legacy into the spotlight.

 The book includes black boxes in translucent tracing paper, and as the pages are turned important historical information and the names of black heroes are revealed.